georgegognadze/Task-Rabbit/README.md

 localhost:8000
 ```

-to your favorite browser and see what does Task-Rabbit looks like. <br>
+to your favorite browser and see clone of Task-Rabbit web site. <br>
 Made just for fun and learning purposes.